kausters/redactor-rails/README.md

     <%= text_area_tag :editor, "", class: "redactor", rows: 40, cols: 120 %>

-### Custom Your redactor
+### Customize the Redactor editor

-If you need change some config in redactor, you can
+If you need change some config in Redactor, you can

     $ rails generate redactor:config